The Flash RPGs:

 - It is even listed on walkthroughs posted on the Armor Games page. http://cache.armorgames.com/community/thread/3143035/sonny-2-biological-speed-build

-- Goddamned Bats: potentially almost any enemy on higher difficulty levels.
+- Goddamned Bats: Potentially every enemy on higher difficulty levels.
 The monsters have just as many tricky spells as you do, and even a pair of lowly prison guards can keep one of your characters stun-locked for the entire battle.
 And that's not getting into all the healing and ablative shields being thrown around...

 - Narm: Parodied.
 See Ambiguously Gay above.
 Priests also deserve a mention.